eadred/V2_API/README.md

 For creating a new API key please navigate to <a href="https://secure.dome9.com/v2/settings/credentials"> Credentials tab in My setting</a> page.

-as you can see in the screen shot below, you have a box of **V2 API**, where you can manage your API keys.
+As you can see in the screen shot below, you have a box of **V2 API**, where you can manage your API keys.

  ![Alt text](/screenshots/box.png "API V2 page")